1jour1vin

 Wine rated (2023 guide) 95/100

-On the nose, bright, straightforward red fruits.
-"Come in, come in!
-Welcome!" it seems to say.
-Smooth and supple on the palate, soothing, it knows where to take you, right to the indulgent finish and its delicious aftertaste.
+On the nose, bright, unadulterated red fruit.
+“Come in, come in!
+Welcome!” it seems to say.
+Smooth and supple on the palate, soothing, it knows exactly where to take you—all the way to the rich finish and its delightful aftertaste.

 Land of Wines